Disability Support Services

 - Alternate Testing (private room, extended time, or reader)

 - Reading Services

 - Adaptive Technology

 Services Not Provided

 Cascadia does not provide services or accommodations of a personal nature, such as personal attendants or prescriptive aids (for example, eyeglasses or hearing aids).
 Nor does Cascadia provide diagnostic evaluations of disabilities.
 You are responsible for providing diagnostic evaluations in accordance with the college's policies and stated needs at your own expense.
 Writing and math tutoring are available to all students on campus; individual personal tutoring is therefore not available as an accommodation.

 How to Receive Disability Services

 To receive disability services:

-- You must meet and maintain academic standards to continue receiving accommodations.
+- You must meet and maintain academic and conduct standards to continue receiving accommodations.